ryanbradshawcodes/Meal-Planner/README.md

 ## Future work

 The issues and future improvements are listed at the top of the Python file.
-I will outline them here too:

-* !
-Entering too few meals (planner_length) will result in an error
-* TODO Allow the user to select days when they know they can't make a new meal
-* TODO Write the meal plan to a file (or maybe a spreadsheet) so it can be presented better and stored for future use
-* TODO Allow user to remake the meal plan if they want to at the end of the program
-* TODO Move the dinner_list to a separate file